South Region (Cameroon): Other tribes

 Several non-Pahuin tribes also inhabit parts of the South.
 Several related peoples who speak Makaa–Njem languages live inland a short ways.
 One of these is the Mabi, who live inland of this around Eboundja.
 The Ngumba (Numba) tribe inhabits portions of the interior around Bandévouri to Lolodorf.
 The Mabea (Maboa), also have pockets or territory.
 Non-Makaa–Njem-speaking groups include the Batanga, who occupy the coastal region from Kribi to Grand Batanga.
 The Bakolo (Bakolle) are a coastal people north of Kribi, and the Bakola live inland from the border with Equatorial Guinea to Ngumba territory.
 Most of these tribes have their own distinct languages.

 The South is also home to some of Cameroon's oldest continuous inhabitants, pygmies of the Baka (Babinga, Bibaya) and Beye'ele tribes.
 These hunter-gatherers roam the forests of the region, particularly the area at the center and southeast of the province from Ebolowa to Ambam and Djoum with the Lala on the coast near Lolodorf, Bipindi, and Kribi.
 These pygmy groups are becoming increasingly sedentary, however, taking up lifestyles very similar to their Beti-Pahuin and Makaa–Njem-speaking neighbours and intermarrying with them.

 Religion

-Presbyterian and Roman Catholic missionaries converted most of the peoples of the region by 1939.
+Presbyterian and Roman Catholic missionaries converted most of the peoples of the region by the mid-20th century.
 Traditional beliefs are still strong, however, and large numbers of people still adhere to various animist beliefs, often in tandem with Christian beliefs.
-In some areas, such as the village of Mbéle, animists still greatly outnumber Christians.
+In some areas, such as the village of Mbéle, animists still form a majority.